Technius/selang/README.md

 ## Grammar

-The grammar of this language is specified using EBNF below:
+The concrete grammar of this language is specified using EBNF below:

 ```plain
 whitespace ::= { " " } ;